Reeb foliations on S^5 and contact 5-manifolds violating the Thurston-Bennequin inequality: The Thurston-Bennequin inequality for convex hypersurfaces

-\begin{defn} A compact connected oriented embedded hypersurface $\Sigma$ with non-empty contact-type boundary in a contact manifold $(M,\alpha)$ is said to be {\it convex} if there exists a contact vector field $Y$ such that $\alpha(Y)|\partial\Sigma>0$ and $Y$ is transverse to $\Sigma$. \end{defn}
+\begin{defn} Let $\Sigma$ be a compact connected oriented hypersurface with non-empty contact-type boundary embedded in a contact manifold $(M^{2n+1},\alpha)$.
+Then $\Sigma$ is said to be convex if there exists a contact vector field $Z$ which is positively transverse to $\Sigma$ and satisfies the boundary condition $\alpha(Z)|\partial\Sigma>0$. \end{defn}